 The policy will be released to the public for comment soon.

-Build your website/store with minimal effort!
+Build your website or store with minimal effort!

 The India e-commerce policy looks like a great effort to boost local businesses and encourage small entrepreneurs.
 If you are a business that’s looking to go online and needs a quick website or online store, check out Instamojo!